Josh Allen Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Recent Performances

-- Allen has racked up 916 passing yards (305.3 per game) and has a 68% completion percentage (70-for-103) over his last three appearances, tossing eight touchdowns and two interceptions.
+- Allen has 916 passing yards (305.3 ypg), completing 68% of his passes and recording eight touchdown passes and two interceptions over his last three games.

-- He's also carried the ball 26 times for 126 yards and one touchdown, averaging 42.0 yards per game.
+- He has tacked on 126 rushing yards on 26 carries with one touchdown, averaging 42.0 yards per game.

 Allen's Buffalo Teammates